Guindulungan

 It was created under Muslim Mindanao Autonomy Act No. 139 on March 31, 2003, carved out of the municipality of Talayan.

-The first appointed mayor during its creation as a new municipality was Hadji Datu Antao Midtimbang, Sr., a well known religious leader who also served as mayor of Talayan and as vice governor of Maguindanao Province.
+The first appointed mayor during its creation as a new municipality was Hadji Datu Midpantao M. Midtimbang, Sr., a well known religious leader who also served as mayor of Talayan and as vice governor of Maguindanao.
 The municipality is inhabited by 99% Maguindanaons.

 Geography

 Barangays

 Guindulungan is politically subdivided into 11 barangays.
 Each barangay consists of puroks while some have sitios.